opnsense/docs/source/manual/install.rst

     Serial connectivity settings for DECXXXX devices can be found  :doc:`here </hardware/serial_connectivity>`

 -------------------------
 Installation Instructions
 -------------------------

-..
-  Comment: Not sure how rubric:: are used.
-I would like to replace Installation Instructions rubric with section above.
-I also don't know how :name: work

-.. rubric:: Install Instructions
-   :name: install-to-system

 OPNsense installation boot process allows us to run several optional configuration steps.
 The boot process was designed to always boot into the live environment, allowing us to access the GUI or even SSH directly.
 If a timeout was missed, restart the boot procedure.